 - a.
-Do not use Radioactive Sources for any purpose other than the approved intended use and ensure their use is restricted to the permitted Jabillo-1 Well site. - b.
+Do not use Radioactive Sources for any purpose other than the approved intended use and ensure that their use is restricted to the permitted Lancetfish-1 Well site. - b.
 Prohibit smoking in locations where radioactive sources are used or stored. - c.
-Apply best management practices that align with international policies and guidelines for the transport, handling and use of radioactive sources: - All sources must be housed when not in use, in an adequately shielded containment, fully labelled, and isolated from areas of high occupancy. - Sources must be clearly identified as indicated in 7.6 a. above with its name, Initial Activity level and the date of the recorded Initial Activity level. - Disposal of radioactive sources in the Marine Environment or onshore Guyana is strictly prohibited.
+Apply best management practices that align with international policies and guidelines for the transport, handling and use of radioactive sources including practices whereby: - All sources are housed when not in use, in an adequately shielded containment, fully labelled, and isolated from areas of high occupancy.